 When the 30 minutes was up, I removed the steam basket and added some cheese and Italian vegan sausage pieces to the rice and stirred for about 30 seconds on speed 2.
 My family loved it.

 The result was perfect.
-The Bellini turned what I thought was a complicated recipe into an easy to make a family meal.
-The unit did all the work and clean up was quick.
+The Bellini turned what I thought was a complicated recipe into an easy-to-make a family meal.
+The unit did all the work and clean-up was quick.

-Every morning we start our day with a smoothie, normally we fill our blender with fruits, supplements, and supergreens.
+Every morning we start our day with a smoothie, normally we fill our blender with fruits, supplements, and super greens.
 The Bellini was able to step in and blend a smoothie equally as well.

-We tossed in some frozen strawberries, pineapple, a banana, little bit of cinnamon, and some organic coconut milk.
+We tossed in some frozen strawberries, pineapple, a banana, a little bit of cinnamon, and some organic coconut milk.
 I blended all the ingredients for 30 seconds on speed 10 — at this speed, it’s quite noisy but tolerable.
 It pulverized the frozen fruit nicely and seconds later we had a cool refreshing drink.

 The more I use the Bellini, the more comfortable I become with the accompanying recipes, and with a little patience and practice I’ll try out new ones.
 It didn’t let me down, every recipe I tried turned out.
 It does make life a lot easier in the kitchen using one appliance instead of 2 or more.
-The Bellini is a resourceful kitchen appliance that cuts prep time down significantly and keeps dishes and clean up down to a minimum.
+The Bellini is a resourceful kitchen appliance that cuts prep time down significantly and keeps dishes and clean-up down to a minimum.
 Now I’m discerning what gadgets I can remove from my arsenal of appliances to reduce the clutter.